 Joshua B. Nelson, PhD, Norman, OK, Film and Media Studies Program and Associate Professor, Department of English, University of Oklahoma

 Joshua Nelson, a Cherokee citizen, is Director of the Film and Media Studies Program and Associate Professor of English at the University of Oklahoma, and affiliated faculty with Native American Studies.
 He is the author of Progressive Traditions: Identity in Cherokee Literature and Culture (University of Oklahoma Press, 2014), and other pieces on Native film and literature.
 His next book will look at representations of the body in indigenous film.
 He is the lead organizer of the Native Crossroads Film Festival & Symposium, and in 2016-2017 was Faculty Fellow for Diversity and Inclusion with the Center for Teaching Excellence.

-Shad Satterthwaite, Ph.D., Norman, OK, Associate Dean, College of Liberal Studies, The University of Oklahoma
+Shad Satterthwaite, PhD, Norman, OK, Associate Dean, College of Professional and Continuing Studies, the University of Oklahoma

 Dr. Tan was a tenured full Professor and Chair of the Department of Educational Leadership and Policy Studies at the University of Oklahoma before he retired in January 2017 after 27 years of distinguished service.
 He is currently Professor and Head of the Department of Higher Education and Learning Technologies at Texas A&M University-Commerce, a member of the Texas A&M University System.
 His department offers 6 graduate degree programs and the first competency-based undergraduate degree in the State of Texas.
 Called the Texas Affordable Baccalaureate program (TAB), this degree-granting innovation allows diverse working adult learners to complete an affordable (less than $10,000 as a goal), accessible, and engaging learning experience.